TABLE OF CONTENTS

 Among the wide range of jobs available in the rapidly growing cannabis industry, working as a cannabis chef, pastry chef (patissier), or chocolate maker (chocolatier) are some of the most attractive options for many people.
-The culinary arts field is expanding steadily, so it is only natural that cannabis cooking is now finding its niche and is featured on many streaming networks.
+The culinary arts field is expanding steadily, so it is only natural that cannabis cooking is now finding its niche.

 To get started with cannabis cooking, most people will desire input and advice from others who are masters of the craft.
-There are a growing number of cannabis cooking classes in various cities, and hopefully, you live in one of them.
+There are a growing number of cannabis cooking classes in various cities.

 Often classes are offered by cannabis dispensaries or established restaurant chefs who have an interest in cannabis.
 Another option is getting training from a reputable education provider like Cannabis Training University, which will give you the knowledge of extraction techniques, decarboxylation, dosage, cannabis strains, storage, and more to help you succeed.